Common Injuries in Personal Injury Cases

 We will begin working on your case right away, providing expertise, experience, and powerful representation.
 Call an auto accident attorney in Dallas at (972) 599 4100 for a free case review.

 Traumatic Facial Injury - Facial injuries include injuries to the mouth, face, and jaw.
 These range from minor facial cuts and lacerations to more serious issues like broken teeth and facial bones.
-Fractures in the lower or upper jaw, palate, cheekbones, or eye sockets are all possible.
+Fractures in the lower or upper jaw, palate, cheekbones, or eye sockets are all possible in the forces involved in auto accidents and other personal injury cases.

 Traumatic Eye Injury - A black eye, bleeding in the eye, burns and irritation, corneal abrasions, injuries from a foreign object, orbital fractures, retinal detachments, PVD injuries, and floaters from PVDs or retinal detachments or fractures are all examples of eye injuries from trauma, including auto accidents (trauma).

-Orbital Fracture - An orbital fracture occurs when one or more of the bones surrounding the eyeball fracture, which is commonly caused by a hard blow to the face.
+Orbital Fracture - An orbital fracture occurs when one or more of the bones surrounding the eyeball fracture, which is commonly caused by a hard blow to the face often seen in motor vehicle accidents, falls, or other dangerous conditions that cause serious injury.
 To diagnose a fracture, ophthalmologists examine the eye and surrounding area.
-X-rays and computed tomography (CT) scans are also possible.
+X-rays and computed tomography (CT) scans are also possible to diagnose the injury.

 Eye Floater Trauma - Eye floaters are dark shapes or transparent threads that appear in your field of vision.
 These spots will move with your eyes, eventually drifting out of your visual field.
 The high impact of a car accident can cause victims to develop eye floaters, which could be a symptom of a sight-threatening injury like a retinal tear or retinal detachment.